 - What vendors do you work with for maintenance services?

 - Who from your firm will be on my management and maintenance team, and what percent of time will be dedicated from each team member?

 2. How Much Experience Does the Management Team Have?

 Longevity and experience are important factors when it comes to a property manager’s success.
 If the business has many years of experience, they should know how to anticipate your needs and adjust accordingly.
 Although a newer may be successful through thorough attention to detail and technology utilization, a more experienced team will know how to respond to a plethora of unforeseen circumstances that could face your property.

 Just as important as years of experience is the type of experience.
-You want to make sure that the property management team has experience with your property type – be it retail or industrial, Class A office or mixed-use.
-Managing different property types requires varying skill sets and knowledge, as each come with their own specific challenges, tenant types, lease intricacies and more.
+You want to make sure that the property management team has experience with your property type – be it retail or industrial, Class A office, or mixed-use.
+Managing different property types requires varying skill sets and knowledge, as each comes with its own specific challenges, tenant types, lease intricacies, and more.

 Other factors to consider are the size and location of the property.
 Your property manager should have a presence in the locale of your property.
 If you have a larger property, you should know if the manager has experience managing a property of that size and a team large enough to handle it.

 A firm with more years of experience is also inherently more stable than a newer firm focused on growth.
 Organizational stability is imperative, you should make sure that the company will still operate throughout the life of your property.
 You also want familiar faces to interact with your tenants and to develop property-level expertise.

 Questions you may ask to ensure your commercial property manager has the necessary experience: